maxmind/GeoIP2-dotnet/README.md

 //
 // Replace "42" with your account ID and "license_key" with your license
 // key.
 Set the named host argument to "geolite.info" to use the GeoLite2
 // web service instead of GeoIP2.
+Set the named host argument to
+// "sandbox.maxmind.com" to use the Sandbox GeoIP2 web service instead of
+// the production GeoIP2 web service.
 using (var client = new WebServiceClient(42, "license_key"))
 {
     // Do the lookup